Under Pressure... Pest Pressure, That Is

 Garden mesh has the additional benefits of helping to lock moisture in your raised beds and providing some shade and shelter from strong winds and other harsh weather conditions.
 All without requiring any expensive greenhouses, fencing, or chemicals.

-Prune Away the Damage Caused by Pests
+Step 1: Prune Away the Damage Caused by Pests

 The first thing you're going to do is remove visible damage.
 As soon as you start to see holes in your leaves that make it clear a pest is eating from your plant, grab a clean pair of pruners and remove the leaves that have been eaten.
-Remember, never remove more than one third of the plant; if it's necessary to do so, it's probably best to just remove the plant from the garden entirely and start fresh.
+Never remove more than one third of the plant; if it's necessary to do so, it's probably best to just remove the plant from the garden entirely and start fresh.

 While you're pruning, consider removing extra fruit or extra large growth on the plant.
 When our plants are under attack, we need to remove as much of their burden as possible.
 I liken this to that Jim Gaffigan joke about what it's like to have a fifth child.
 "Imagine you're drowning," he says.
 "And someone hands you a baby."
 When you're already struggling, the last thing you need is for someone to give you another thing to carry, right?